High-speed rail in Canada: 2008 study

-After the report had been released, politicians and Chamber in Windsor area argued that having the less-expensive "higher speed rail" connection between Detroit, Michigan; and Windsor must be part of the consideration.
-Detroit is already part of higher speed rail initiative in the United States to connect to Chicago, Illinois, and to St. Louis, Missouri.
+After the report had been released, politicians and Chamber in Windsor area argued that having the less-expensive "higher speed rail" connection between Detroit and Windsor must be part of the consideration.
+Detroit is already part of higher speed rail initiative in the United States to connect to Chicago and to St. Louis.
 They suggested that a study to include cross-border connection would account for greater economic impact.

 Developments after 2014

-In an interview with CBC Radio on April 15, 2014, ahead of the 2014 Ontario general election, Ontario Minister of Transportation Glen Murray announced that high-speed rail will be constructed between London, Kitchener, and Toronto within 10 years.
-Further details were released by Murray in a speech April 30, 2014, in London.
-Select results from a study prepared by a London, England–based consultancy, First Class Partnerships, was released to the public.
-The FCP study considered a range of options including continuing the existing service with LRC trains, incremental upgrading of the existing line with faster and more diesels, and construction of new sections of line.
+In an interview with CBC Radio on April 15, 2014, ahead of the 2014 Ontario general election, Ontario Minister of Transportation Glen Murray announced that high-speed rail would be constructed between London, Kitchener, and Toronto within 10 years.
+Murray released further details on April 30.
+Select results from a study prepared by a consultancy based in London, England, First Class Partnerships, was released to the public.
+The FCP study considered options including continuing the existing service with LRC trains, incremental upgrading of the existing line with faster and more diesels, and construction of new sections of line.
 However the full FCP study was not publicly released.

 In an interview with 'International Rail Journal' on May 2, 2014, FCP disclosed a few further details.
-Unlike the earlier EcoTrain study, which proposed to build a completely separate line for HSR, FCP proposed to share the existing rail corridor from Toronto to Georgetown which is being upgraded with 4 to 6 tracks and will be electrified for use by GO regional trains and Toronto's Union Pearson Express.
-In addition the FCP noted substantial traffic potential for a HSR line between Kitchener/Waterloo and Toronto.
+Unlike the earlier EcoTrain study, which proposed to build a completely separate line for HSR, FCP proposed to share the existing rail corridor from Toronto to Georgetown, which is being upgraded with 4 to 6 tracks and will be electrified for use by GO regional trains and Toronto's Union Pearson Express.
+In addition the FCP noted substantial traffic potential for an HSR line between Kitchener/Waterloo and Toronto.
 This contrasts with EcoTrain, which dismissed that corridor as being too short a trip to be attractive for HSR.
 FCP also noted the route from Kitchener to London would be across "open countryside" and reduce land acquisition issues.
 Murray said that next step was to prepare an environmental impact statement, and that the line might be implemented within 8 years.
 The project faced significant technical and political challenges.
-HSR trains will need to share tracks with GO regional, freight, and airport express trains.
-Between Bramalea and Georgetown, HSR trains will share the corridor with the Canadian National Railways main line.
+HSR trains would have needed to share tracks with GO regional, freight, and airport express trains.
+Between Bramalea and Georgetown, HSR trains would have shared the corridor with the CN's main line.

 In October 2014, High Speed Rail Canada announced that it would release to the public a number of feasibility studies done on the corridor.
-One was the FCP study of a line between London and Toronto and the other was a study was done by the SNCF and funded by cities along the Quebec–Windsor Corridor for a HSR line between Windsor and Quebec City.
+One was the FCP study of a line between London and Toronto, and the other was a study by the SNCF and funded by cities along the Quebec–Windsor Corridor for an HSR line between Windsor and Quebec City.